timdeschryver/blog/_posts/2019-02-05-building-an-aot-friendly-dynamic-content-outlet.md

 # Overview — Dynamic Content Outlet

 Have you ever needed to dynamically load content or components in your Angular applications?
-How about in a way that the built-in structural directives — *\*ngIf* and \_\*ngSwitch — _just don’t provide?
+How about in a way that the built-in structural directives  (`*ngIf*`, `*ngSwitch`) just don’t provide?
 Are you also in need of the optimization benefits of using Ahead-of-Time compilation?

 Well, I have good news for you…(And no you don’t have to be Chuck Norris!)
 If you stay tuned, I will help you get a solution up and running that will provide a solid way to choose from and load dynamically, at run-time, a set of predefined modules & components in your application.